j6k4m8/frof/docs/tutorial.md

 Note that the final step could also be written `rm A T G C`, but we got to re-use our `&bases` definition in a second job!
 And that's neat.

 When our team eventually collects real sequences, we can simply replace the definition of `get_DNA` with the real deal.
 And if it turns out that it takes more than a few steps to get our hands on that sequence, we can even call another frof file from within this frof file ([[Tutorial Forthcoming]](#)). frofs running other frofs!
 That's why it's called that, ya?

+Let's imagine we have a thousand DNA sequences like this one, and we want to run them all.
+Learn about parallelism in this [Advanced Tutorial](Advanced.md).